 13. Noah Kagan.

-Noah's the Chief Sumo at AppSumo, a community for entrepreneurs to discover and utilize the greatest products and online tools for growing a business.
+Noah's the Chief Sumo at AppSumo, a community for entrepreneurs to discover and utilize the greatest products and blogging tools for growing businesses.
 He also runs Sumo, a powerful suite of tools for growing web traffic, and was employee #30 at Facebook before getting fired and moving on to be an early director of marketing at Mint.
 Here's his business advice for entrepreneurs wanting to start a business for the first time: